Anastasia Prikhodko: 2014–2018: Pro-Ukrainian activity, Ya vilna, and retirement

 In 2015, Prikhodko vowed to begin prioritizing the Ukrainian language in her music, and that she would no longer perform in Russian.
 She went on to claim that this decision had cost her popularity, as Russian is the dominant language of the music industry throughout most of the post-Soviet states.
 In 2016, Prikhodko was announced as a competitor in the Ukrainian national final for the Eurovision Song Contest 2016, the inaugural edition of the Vidbir competition.
 Prikhodko competed in the first semi-final on 6 February 2016 with the song "I Am Free Now".
 She placed seventh in the semi-final, and did not qualify to the final.
-Her second studio album Ya vilna was later released that year.
+Her second studio album Ya vilna was released later that year.
 On 16 October 2018, Prikhodko announced through her Facebook that she had decided to end her musical career in order to enter politics.

+2019–present: return to music with Same toy and singles

+In 2019, Prikhodko released her third studio album Same toy, her first to be fully in Ukrainian.
+Following this, she released standalone singles, beginning with "Podruha" in 2021.
+That same year, she participated in The Masked Singer Ukraine.
+She released three singles in 2022: "Stepom", "Zozulya", and "Holos narodu" (with Iksiy).
+Those were followed in 2024 by "Kholodno", a collaboration with Surov, and "Lyubila", a Ukrainian version of her 2009 Russian-language song.
+She stated that she had not wanted to re-record her Russian music in Ukrainian, but had made an exception for this song due to fan demand.
+2025 saw the release of "Ne ydy" and "A tam".

 Artistry

 Prikhodko has become known for her deep contralto vocal range.
 Due in part to her training as a folk vocalist, Prikhodko's repertoire consists of songs often in a minor key, inspired by genres such as folk rock and pop music.
 Initially, many of her songs were performed in the Russian language; she later began incorporating the Ukrainian language into her music, until swearing off performing in Russian completely in 2015.
 She has also performed in English.
 Prikhodko composes some of her music herself, but often collaborates with other songwriters and producers.
 She plays the flute, guitar, and piano; Prikhodko has described the latter of the three as her favorite instrument.
 She pays close attention to criticism of her work, often trying to incorporate critiques and improve herself based on others' criticism.